Friday, September 19, 2025

 *Pizza Hut Delivery

 The closure of the Dollar Tree on Syracuses south side prompted not only this post, but the last one on Acme, which was there generations earlier, according to Syracuse.com.
 To boot, I was fortunate to have preserved the store on camera, just I have several others because you never know these days.
 The fact that it's not in the best part of town only makes it worse, and the sister store up the hill left a year or two earlier.
-Inflation ended "Everything's $1.00" forever, just like five and dime went away before that.
+Inflation ended "Everything's $1.00" forever, just like five and dime went away long before that.
 It's also why smaller competitors with the same price point became fewer by the day, and now you just have to run it as a chain with low prices, but that's just not enough anymore.
 Here's where they fell:

 deWitt - NY 5, Shoppingtown Mall; we'll leave it there (take Doris Days advice); moved to former Seamans Furniture/Record Theatre up the road